RichieBzzzt/Dreepy/README.md

 # Dreepy
-Check that environment variables have been created for any masked variables included in an Variable Group.
+Check that environment variables have been created for any masked variables included in a Variable Group.

 ## How Does It Work?

+Dreepy is a PowerShell module to verify Environment variables exist for all variables in a variable group that are attached to running build.

 Currently, this will only run in an Azure DevOps pipeline.